RayBenefield/dev-xp/docs/healthlog.md

 # Health Log

+## #7

+So I have taken a walk to get hot chocolate... normally I would get a caramel latte, but instead I need to cut out the caffeine in my life too, because I tend to suffer a LOT from caffeine withdrawals so I need to cut that out as well.
+Gotta maximize my health.
+Sure sugar isn't the best for weight, but I'm using it to compensate for cutting out fried foods from my diet completely and heavy salts.
+So things should keep going smoothly.
+Still gotta finish this second liter of smart water too and I think I might be due for another batch of stairs.

 ## #6

 So I didn't grab a bagel...
 I actually went bold and decided to grab some of